zainabgrw/study-mate-by-zainab/README.md

 # 📄 License

-This project was developed for educational purposes as part of a university assignment.
+This project was developed for educational purposes as part of a course assignment.